 Waterfalls in Tahiti are best seen after rain

-You can see the waterfalls in Tahiti at any time, but they’re most spectacular right after rainfall.
+You can see the waterfalls in Tahiti at any time, but they’re most spectacular right after rain.
 The rainwater raises the water level in rivers and streams, causing the waterfalls to flow more powerfully.

 Season-wise, the wet season from November to April is the best time to see the waterfalls in their full glory.
 That’s when it rains the most in Tahiti, which fills the lakes and increases the flow of streams that channel down the mountains in full.